 I wanted something a little more elegant than my usual fare for such an occasion.
-We had a load of apples that needed using up, so I knew It had to come up with a recipe containing apples.
+We had a load of apples that needed using up, so I knew It had to come up with a recipe which contained this autumnal fruit.
 After a little deliberation, I decided to make some apple tarts.

 The Best Shortcrust Pastry